Sagesse SC

-Sagesse Sports Club (Club Sportif La Sagesse), known as Hekmeh (الحكمة) in Arabic, is a multi-sports club in Lebanon.
+Sagesse Sports Club (Club Sportif La Sagesse), known as Hekmeh (الحكمة) in Arabic, is a multi-sports club supported primarily by the Maronite Christian community.

 History

 Hekmeh, or Club Sportif La Sagesse was founded in 1943, under the patronage of the Maronite father Boulos Kike, supported by his excellency Mgr.
 Jean Maroun, with mainly the football program.

 A sports club that represents Collège de la Sagesse founded in 1875 in Achrafieh, a prominent quarter in Beirut, Lebanon.

 Al-Hikma in classical Arabic, El-Hekmeh in Lebanese dialect stands for "wisdom", thus also the French alternative name of the club, Sagesse (meaning wisdom in French).
 Green and white are the colours of the club and the club is popularly known as the Greens.
 Since its foundation the football club was very popular in Beirut and shined during the golden era of Lebanese football, the club represented Lebanese football worldwide by playing friendlies against notable clubs from around the world.